MikeGawi/ePiframe/README.md

 ## Performance

 Image processing is the most resources consuming process but ePiframe is meant to work on Raspberry Pi Zero.
 Script does one thing at a time and moves to another task, there are no parallel jobs (even image conversion has been stripped to one thread) and the peak of load is only during frame update.
-On Raspberry Pi Zero W v1.1 it took up to 2 minutes in average to pull the UHD photo, process it and put it on display.
-The conversion has been optimized: filters are not used, scale + resize instead of blur but with the same results, resampling instead of resizing, etc. Here's a graph of loads during ePiframe tests:
+On Raspberry Pi Zero W v1.1 it took maximum up to 2 minutes to pull the UHD photo, process it and put it on display.
+The conversion has been [optimized](https://stackoverflow.com/questions/28704984/how-to-speed-up-a-complex-image-processing): filters are not used, scale + resize instead of blur but with the same results, resampling instead of resizing, etc. Here's a graph of loads during ePiframe tests:

 ## Service control